smera-renjithlal/DBMS-LAB-S4/README.md

 # Learning
-* Understand the design and data structures of an elementary RDBMS through implementation
+* Understanding the design and data structures of an elementary RDBMS through implementation
 * Fundamentals of data storage, indexing, and query handling
 * How to debug low-level memory and logic issues